 This is the online flagger training course that is approved by ATSSA and most states.
-If you need more than a detailed overview click here for a step by step diagram of the process.
-This easy training and testing method was built by flagger instructors, each with over 40 years of traffic control experience.
-With complete backing and support from ATSSA we developed the first online flagger course in 2006.
+This easy training and testing method were built by flagger instructors, each with over 40 years of traffic control experience.
+With complete backing and support from ATSSA, we developed the first online flagger course in 2006.
 By doing this we paved the way for presenting the flagger course material online.
 Our course is the only program available meeting ALL the States course requirements.
-Most States require the student to manually demonstrate the correct way to stop, slow and release traffic.
+Most States require the student to manually demonstrate the correct way to stop, slow, and release traffic.
 We are still the only online course providing this valuable learning technology.

 OnlineFlagger.com is owned and operated by Professional Traffic Graphics, Inc. This program is built with the needs of organizations and government entities in mind so we have built in the student grade and progress tracking.